SkylineCommunications/dataminer-docs-connectors/connector/doc/Itelco_DVB-T2_Modulator.md

 - **Get community string**: The community string in order to read from the device.
 The default value is *public*.
 - **Set community string**: The community string in order to set to the device.
 The default value is *private.*

+### Web Interface

+The web interface is only accessible when the client machine has network access to the product.

 ## Usage

 ### General Page